 Check out the video below for the basics, and then we’ll talk go a little deeper into detail:

-- Daisy-Chaining – When you wire fixtures together, with each fixture looping out of the previous fixture to create a line of fixtures connected back to the console.
+The Daisy Chain method is basically when you wire each fixture looping out of the previous fixture to create a line of fixtures connected back to the console.

-- 32 Fixture Rule – DMX only allows you to connect up to 32 fixtures in a single daisy chain for signal strength.
+32 Fixture Rule – DMX only allows you to connect up to 32 fixtures in a single daisy chain for signal strength.
 Sometimes, depending on the fixtures and cable length, this number is less.
-As Nook mentioned in the comments, it’s a good idea to plan never going over 16 fixtures – a rule I think I’m going to stick to in the future!

 A DMX splitter can also protect your console in the event that you connect a faulty light up to it!
 I recently was talking with another lighting designer, and he shared with me a story of a client who fried a $15,000 lighting console because they hooked it up to a cheap LED fixture.